Bozar/cursedSouls/README.md

 When taking X damages from the enemy, the stack will pop X powers, following the `last in, first out` rule.
 If you take more damages than your remaining powers, you will die.

+## Enemy

+Enemies' abilities are hinted in the descriptions.
+You can tell their challenge ratings by the loot.

+* Easy: slime
+* Normal: fire, ice
+* Hard: lump

 ## Behind The Scene

 After playing [HyperRogue](https://store.steampowered.com/app/342610/HyperRogue/), I asked myself: how to give PC different abilities, and keep the key-bindings as simple as possible?
 My answer has two points: